Ottoman fortress from the 16th century housing Marmaris's archaeology museum above the marina

 Museum displays include English explanations of artifacts

-Sunset visits provide magical golden hour photography opportunities
+Sunset visits provide golden hour photography opportunities

 Discover tours and activities for Discover History at Marmaris Castle Museum